Carousel Malinois, litter plans

 All dogs used for breeding are DNA profiled, OFA and CERF evaluated - pups are sold with a written Buyers agreement.

 I will plan to check out prospective buyers you should do the same for ANY breeder!
 I have some wonderful puppy buyers and I'm proud to present my pups as well as their owners on my web page.
 Do make an effort to meet dogs from my breeding and talk to their owners, and meet as many malinois as you can before you decide to own one.
 Most my puppy buyers have email addresses linked on their pups web page - others are happy to be contacted through me.
 MOST are good about correspondence with email.
 I think all would be happy to meet prospective buyers so you can meet their dog.
 I'm most interested that you find a dog that "fits" your lifestyle, needs and goals for your pup, than I am that you get your puppy from me.
-Also, once I have a litter on the way I do take deposits to hold a spot on a waiting list.
+Also, once I have a litter on the way I sometimes do take deposits to hold a spot on a waiting list.
 But I wait until the pups are 8 weeks old, temperament tested and structural evaluations to match the pups to my waiting homes.
 I will not send a puppy to a home unless I feel it is the right match for the new owners experience, needs and expectations.

 For a buyers questionnaire, please e-mail me at Catherine Shields, carouselmal@gmail.com